ONLINE USER AGREEMENT

 2.6 User ID and Security.
 Prior to your first use of ASBOnline, you will have a Username and Password (the

 Username and Password collectively are referred to as the "User ID").
 User IDs may only be obtained by customers who have a Bank checking, savings, money market, certificate of deposit or loan with us.

-We will assign you a temporary access ID and password, which you will be able to use one time to gain access to the system.
-You will be required to change the Access ID and click the link for “Forgotten Password?”, enter your Access ID, last 4 digits of Tax ID Number and your email address on file with us.
+We will require you to change your Password approximately every three-(3) months, but we encourage you to change it more frequently if you deem it reasonable to do so.
+Your Password can be changed within ASBOnline in the User Options tab, then Password, then click Edit or by calling us at (712-563-2644) or (888-287-2957).
+If you have forgotten your password, enter your Access ID and click the link for “Forgotten Password?”, enter your Access ID, last 4 digits of Tax ID Number and your email address on file with us.
 You will receive an email from us with a temporary password.
 This temporary password is only valid for 30 minutes.
 A customer service representative may also assign you a new Password upon your request at any time.
 (For example, you may want us to assign you a new Password if you have forgotten your Password.)
 At the time of application, the user offers the answer to a security question.
-This question may be asked by the CSR to identify the customer in the event they become locked out of the Internet banking system and need to have their password manually reset.
-Any Password we assign you will be usable only once, and you will be required to change it the first time you use it to enter the system.
-You may voluntarily change your Password at any time.
-We will require you to change your Password approximately every three-(3) months, but we encourage you to change it more frequently if you deem it reasonable to do so.
-Your Password can be changed within ASBOnline in the user options or by calling us at (712-563-2644) or (888-287-2957).
+This question may be asked by the customer service representative to identify the customer in the event they become locked out of ASBOnline and need to have their password manually reset.
+Any password we assign you will be usable only once, and you will be required to change it the first time you use it to enter the system.
 For security purposes, it is recommended that you memorize your Password and do not write it down.
 You are responsible for keeping your Password and account data confidential.